pajbot/pajbot2/README.md

 ## FAQ

-### After pulling the latest version, something went wrong. what should I do?

-Try running `./bot fix`

 ### How do I add a bot?

 After making yourself an admin in the config file, open up the web interface.
 Log in, go to `/admin`, press the "Log in as bot", then after authenticating whatever user you want as a bot, restart the bot!